serdekh/serdekh/README.md

 - 👋 Hi, I’m @serdekh
-- 👀 I’m interested in backend and gamedev
+- 👀 I’m interested in backend
-- 🌱 I’m currently learning C, C#
+- 🌱 I’m currently learning C, Rust (no projects in Rust yet)
-- 💞️ I’m looking to collaborate on C#
+- 💞️ I’m looking to collaborate on C, Rust
-- 📫 How to reach me telegram: @SerhiikoDekht
+- 📫 How to reach me telegram: @SerhiiDekhtiarov

 <!---
 serdekh/serdekh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.